domkris/AuthDemo/README.md

 Other identity (*gym card*) represent your gym identity and contains claims like membershipId, membership type etc. In real life scenario a passport would be an identity that proves your nationality.

-### Configuration
+### Authentication configuration

 In ASP.NET Core, authentication is handled by authentication service (*IAuthenticationService*) and authentication middleware.
 Authentication service uses authentication handlers, called "schemes", to perform tasks like user authentication and handling unauthorized access attempts.

 Authentication services are registered in Program.cs (*builder.Services.AddAuthentication()*).<br>
 Schemes are registered by calling specific methods like *AddJwtBearer* or *AddCookie* after AddAuthentication in Program.cs.<br>
-Example that defines using schemes that allows us to use both Cookies and JWT tokens for authentication from [official Microsoft documentation](https://www.postman.com/downloads/](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/?view=aspnetcore-8.0)):
+Example that defines using schemes that allows us to use both Cookies and JWT tokens for authentication from [official Microsoft documentation](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/?view=aspnetcore-8.0)):

 ```csharp
 builder.Services.AddAuthentication(JwtBearerDefaults.AuthenticationScheme)